 Before any generator is shipped from the factory, it is fully checked for performance.
 The generator is loaded to its full capacity, and the voltage, current, and frequency are carefully checked.
-A test card with this data is filed by unit serial number for permanent record of performance.
+A test card with this data is filed by unit serial number of permanent record for performance.